Ethics in publishing

 For detailed submission instructions, templates and other information on LaTeX, see http://www.elsevier.com/latex.

 Articles should be as concise as possible.
-Regular articles should not exceed 30 standard manuscript pages and short communications should not exceed 10 standard manuscript pages, including tables and figures.
+Regular articles should not exceed 30 standard manuscript pages and short communications should not exceed 10 standard manuscript pages, including tables and figures embedded in the text.
+The page length also includes appendices if they are not uploaded as supplementary material.
 A standard manuscript page is A4 or letter size, text with 1.5 line spacing, 12 pt font and ample margins.
 In exceptional cases the Editors may waive this requirement.
 Supplementary material is allowed, which will be available in e-version only.